Apply to Graduate School

 Are you ready to join these men and women?
 Whether pursuing a degree Online or in-person, you can Apply today!

 To be considered for admission, you must have been a Christian for at least one year and actively participate in a Protestant church.
+No previous undergraduate theological education is required.
 In addition, the following items are required as part of the application process:

 Applying for Admission